For just over four years now, the Elwha River has run free.

 Even though these dipper populations hadn’t seen salmon for 100 years, they rapidly integrated the fish — and their nutrients — back into their diets.
 “The salmon being in the system creates a completely different life history for those dippers,” he says.
 “I think salmon changes the entire dynamic of the river system because they are these pulses of resources that are coming in every year.”

 One of the key areas researchers were hoping to learn about following the removal of the two Elwha dams was sediment.
-They had three key questions: How much of the 21 million cubic meters of sediment trapped behind the dams would move downstream, how would it alter the coastal environment, and what would the ecological impacts be?
+They had three key questions: How much of the 30 million tons of sediment trapped behind the dams would move downstream, how would it alter the coastal environment, and what would the ecological impacts be?

 “We didn’t know, once the dams were removed, how quickly material would make its way down the river and hit the coastline,” says Miller.
 “We didn’t know if that would take two years or two months.”